Skip to content

 [Feathers by cgtrader.com ](https://www.cgtrader.com/free-3d-models/animal/bird/feather-014af18f-6a19-407a-911c-b6f85bbed1a6)

-I calculate that for the garment I will need more or less 30 feathers, so we continue printing them.
+I calculated that for the garment I will need more or less 30 feathers, so we continue printing them.
 After 12 or 15 we started noticing that the feathers did not look the same, some were more thin and fragil, so we change the temperature and presume that because of the low temperature in the air the filament could have humidity, so we built a box, put the TPU filament in and then let it dry over the 3D printing table for 5 hours.
-Afterthat we started printing again and the result was agian good, but this problem came again and had so many broken and fragil feathers.
+After that we started printing again and the result was good again, but this problem cotinued after a few printed feathers we noticed that the problem continued with many broken and fragil feathers.
 So I took the filament home and left it near the heater during the weekend.
-Hopefully This strategy works better.
+Hopefully this strategy works better.

 Thanks to my mentors I was able to print other types of feathers as references and see the difference between them.
 I liked more mine, because I think they look more natural.
 I’m still thinking whether to use some of the others feathers on to the project.